 A delicious raw zucchini salad with daikon, corn, cashews and an avocado oil dressing.
 Vegan, gluten-free and a fun way to enjoy raw vegetables with little fuss in the kitchen.

 I’m not a huge zucchini fan, but damn do I love zucchini noodles.
-They still tastes the same as the normal chopped variety, and it’s probably all psychological, but I can eat 3-4 zucchini this way.
+They still taste the same as the normal chopped variety, and it’s probably all psychological, but I can eat 3-4 zucchini this way.
 We got beautiful golden zucchini at work, and I immediately knew that I had to make another raw zucchini noodle salad.
 I threw in regular green zucchini for color and also a bit of daikon.
 Everything in this salads makes for a super vitamin C powered meal, with necessary fiber and good ol’ potassium.

 I’m also trying to make sure that we use up the majority of our produce and perishable items, because we’ll be on vacation next week!
 This is my first real vacation away from work in over two years, and I can’t even remember the last time Fred and I went somewhere together with the kids (maybe Thanksgiving?).
 I’m super excited, but also stressed out and a little bit nervous.
 I’ve never had to pack for an entire week away with two kids, and I don’t want to forget any of the essentials for the babes.
 I’m all about writing lists whenever I’m packing for trips, and it’ll be an extra long list this year!